representational-alignment/hackathon/README.md

 Notes:
 - Include **exactly** these two keys for every stimulus object.
-- Place the actual image / audio / video files in the `stimuli/` folder of your ZIP submission—do **not** embed binary data in the JSON.
 - Ensure every `(dataset_name, image_identifier)` pair is **unique**.

 ### Setup & Submission (Applies to **Both Blue and Red Teams**)